How to Remove Write Protection from a USB

 - Confirm the action by clicking “OK” in the pop-up prompt, then wait for the process to finish.

-Unfortunately, this is the only reliable method to remove write protection from a USB on Chromebook.
-As previously stated, formatting the drive will erase all data on it, so be sure to back it up beforehand.
+Unfortunately, this is the only reliable method to remove write protection from a USB on a Chromebook.
+As previously stated, formatting the drive will erase all data, so back it up beforehand.

 Remove Write Protection From a USB on Linux

 - First, launch the “Applications Menu (),” then look for and click on “Terminal” or type “term” in the search bar at the top to find it and launch it.
-You can also use hotkeys to launch Terminal directly.
-On some Linux distros, “Shift + Ctrl + T” or “Ctrl + Alt + T” launch Terminal.
+On some Linux distros, “Shift + Ctrl + T” or “Ctrl + Alt + T” launch the terminal as well.

 - Next, type “lsblk” and press “enter” to get a list of all attached devices.

-- Now, type “sudo hdparm -r0 /dev/sdb” without quotes and press “enter.”
-In this example, the USB is mounted at “/dev/sdb.”
-Adjust your command accordingly.
-Note, you might need to unmount and remount the USB drive via the terminal with write-protect off.
+- Type “sudo hdparm -r0 /dev/sdb” without quotes and press “enter.”
+In this example, Linux mounted the USB at “/dev/sdb.”
+Adjust accordingly (sdb, sda, etc.) The “-r0” turns the read-only permission off.
+You might need to unmount/remount the USB drive via the terminal once read-only gets disabled.

 In the example/procedures above, you identify the drive, change its read-only permissions to off, then unmount and remount it via the terminal, not by ejecting it.